cloudfoundry/nodejs-buildpack/README.md

 ### Help and Support

-Join the #buildpacks channel in our [Slack community](http://slack.cloudfoundry.org/)
+Join the #buildpacks channel in our [Slack community](http://slack.cloudfoundry.org/).

 ### Reporting Issues

-Open an issue on this project
+Open an issue on this project.

 ### Active Development

-The project backlog is on [Pivotal Tracker](https://www.pivotaltracker.com/projects/1042066)
+The project backlog is on [Pivotal Tracker](https://www.pivotaltracker.com/projects/1042066).

 ### Acknowledgements